Find Your Perfect Policy: 866-843-5386

 It is always crucial to review your policy before driving to Canada to ensure that your coverage does indeed apply.
 You should also review the rules of the road in Canada.
 While they are largely the same as in the U.S., there are some slight differences.
 For instance, Canadian speed limits are measured in kilometers rather than miles per hour.
 If you don’t know the difference, you could be caught speeding and face steep penalties.

-As in the U.S., you need a valid driver’s license, proof of insurance, and vehicle registration in order to drive in Canada.4 You should carry proof of citizenship, like your passport.
+As in the U.S., you need a valid driver’s license, proof of insurance, and vehicle registration in order to drive in Canada.3 You should carry proof of citizenship, like your passport.
 We also recommend carrying a full copy of the declarations page of your insurance policy that lists your complete coverage information.
 Additionally, it is worth knowing how to contact your insurance provider from abroad.
+Finally, many Canadian authorities now accept digital proof of insurance, so having a digital copy on your smartphone can be convenient.

 These additional documents are not required but could make your life much easier if you interact with Canadian authorities.
 We highly recommend obtaining them before you leave on your trip.